 Lung cancer affects about 200,000 people in the United States each year, with 2.3 million people worldwide.
 Although cigarette smoking is the leading cause, lung cancer can affect anyone.
-No matter the size, location, cancer has spread, or how far it has spread, lung cancer is extremely treatable.
+No matter the size, location, cancer has spread, or how far it has spread, lung cancer can also be extremely treatable.

 Because lung cancer is linked to smoking, patients may fear that they will not receive much support or assistance because they believe people will blame them for the sickness.
-The truth is that most smokers do not acquire lung cancer, and not everyone who has been diagnosed with lung cancer has smoked.
-Lung cancer can strike anyone at any time.
+The truth is that most smokers may not have lung cancer, and not everyone who has been diagnosed with lung cancer will be smoker.
+Hence, lung cancer can strike anyone at any time.
 Most persons who develop lung cancer today have quit smoking years ago or have never smoked.

 When a person inhales, the lungs collect oxygen from the air and distribute it to the rest of the body through the bloodstream.
 Carbon dioxide is produced as the body’s cells consume oxygen.
 Carbon dioxide is carried back to the lungs by the bloodstream, and when a person exhales, the carbon dioxide leaves the body.